tldr-pages/tldr/pages/linux/ceph.md

 > Ceph implements object storage on a single distributed computer cluster, and provides interfaces for object, block and file-level storage.
 > More information: <https://ceph.io>.

-- Check or watch cluster health:
+- Check cluster health status:

 `ceph status`